Get to know the researchers

 Profile: As a 4th-year software engineering student, Hongru is participating in the summer research program to continue developing his academic research skills and gain expertise in research.

-Abstract: Labeling on York University Senmatic Lidar data
+Abstract: Labelling on York University Semantic Lidar data

 Supervisor: Regina Lee